-Category Example Explanation Additive He has a jet-plane on his own.
-Also , he possesses three sport cars.
-Additive relations indicate that each new sentence is adding similar information to what is already presented so far.
-Temporal Brush your teeth before you go to bed.
-Temporal relations present temporal relations between events.
-Causal I failed the test because I had not studied a lot.
-Causal relations implicate that the one of the presented segments is the reason for the other segment, which is the consequence.
-Adversative Jack hates spinach; however, he eats it as he is in a diet.
-Adversative relations are perceived as two segments having a contrastive relationship.
+Category Example Explanation Additive He has a jet-plane on his Additive relations indicate that each own.
+Also, he possesses new sentence is adding similar three sports cars. information to what is already presented so far.
+Temporal Brush your teeth before Temporal relations present temporal you go to bed. relations between events.
+Causal I failed the test because I Causal relations implicate that one of had not studied a lot. the presented segments is the reason for the other segment, which is the consequence.
+Adversative Jack hates spinach; Adversative relations are perceived as however, he eats it as he two segments having a contrastive is on a diet. relationship.